ksiv/junit-basics/README.md

 This one is easy if you do not have any issues with internet connection like firewall.
-`mvn clean test` should download all the dependencies and run your tests.

 If you have an IDE you might get into trouble as they might have their own build-in versions of Maven and their own issues connecting to repositories.